 With Tap to Pay, Apple has added the ability to turn the iPhone into its own payments system.
 And for those who are perhaps squeamish about using a phone to pay, Apple launched its own physical credit card in 2019 (which doesn’t have the most amazing cashback offers but it’s metal and heavy so I signed-up anyways).

 So what is the end goal, Apple Bank?
 JP Morgan & Cook?
 What impact might this have on other payments companies?
 Well frankly, we don’t know yet.
-But to better understand the possibilities of Apple’s foray into the payment space, we scoured the transcripts at Stream by AlphaSense, which you can access for free for 14 days here.
+But to better understand the possibilities of Apple’s foray into the payment space, we scoured the transcripts at Stream by AlphaSense, which you can access for free here.